Jean Berthiaume: After the war

-Civilian life
+Personal life

 Upon leaving the service in 1969, Colonel (Ret.)
 Berthiaume went to work for the Wabasso company in Trois-Rivières, Quebec as Director of Operations Services until his retirement in 1980.
 During those years, he became involved with the Canadian Manufacturers Association as president of the St. Maurice chapter.

 Colonel (Ret.)
 Berthiaume was a member of the Royal Canadian Legion, Branch #2 of St-Hyacinthe with which he was devoted in many aspects.

 Colonel Berthiaume continued his involvement and contribution to the Collège militaire royal de Saint-Jean throughout the years.
 He always proved a good golf player at the annual benefit golf tournament and other activities.

 In St-Hyacinthe, he was a devoted contributor to the Honoré-Mercier hospital's foundation.

 Army cadets

 During the final years of his active career, Colonel Berthiaume commanded the Royal Army Cadet Camp of Farnham that closed in 1967.

 He was particularly close to the Army Corps de Cadets No. 1 from his hometown.
 In the mid-1990s, he donated several musical instruments to found a band created for children to play in.
 Organizers agreed to call it "La musique J. A. Berthiaume."